FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/ecosystem-explorer/fildos.md

 email: encrypted::U2FsdGVkX19e0fgEwZTBfOEz218XAYetUIrDl4LO9NkBaxmXEAeS7MlAT6qXM/J3
 full-name: encrypted::U2FsdGVkX18cJUyGb3HU1Gmce03D2O6heKP1kItOHzY=
 image:
-  src: /assets/images/fildos.jpg
+  src: /assets/images/fildos.webp
 category: ai-productivity-utilities
 tech:
   - filecoin
-description: A Secure, AI-Native, Meaning-First Decentralized Drive.
+description: A secure, AI-native, meaning-first decentralized drive
 website: https://www.fildos.cloud/
 year-joined: 2025
 twitter: https://x.com/fildos_cloud
 seo:
-  title: FilDOS
-  description: A Secure, AI-Native, Meaning-First Decentralized Drive.
+  description: A secure, AI-native, meaning-first decentralized drive
 ---

-#### What it does
-FILDOS is a revolutionary decentralized storage platform built on Filecoin that enables users to store, search, and share files by meaning rather than cryptic identifiers like CIDs.
-It combines the power of blockchain technology with AI-driven semantic search to create a truly human-centric storage experience.
+FilDOS is a meaning-first decentralized drive built on Filecoin.
+It allows users—and their AI agents—to store, search, and share data using semantic understanding rather than opaque identifiers like CIDs.
+By combining decentralized storage with embedded AI intelligence, FilDOS turns Web3 storage into a human- and agent-friendly knowledge layer.

-#### The problem it solves
-Managing and retrieving files across decentralized storage is clunky, with poor UX and no semantic intelligence.
-Users struggle to find the right files, collaborate, and share without exposing CIDs or handling complex Web3 tooling.
-Expand beyond files to enable AI agents to directly use this storage layer for autonomous workflows.
+Today, decentralized storage is difficult to navigate: files are referenced by cryptic CIDs, metadata is minimal, UX is fragmented, and collaboration requires exposing low-level Web3 tooling.
+Finding files or enabling agents to operate on stored data is unnecessarily complex.

+FilDOS solves these challenges by adding a semantic, AI-native interface over Filecoin—making decentralized storage searchable by meaning, easy to share, and ready for autonomous AI workflows.